Ireland's Cooney considering switch to Scotland

 "I'll make the decision on my own terms and whatever I feel is right for me," said the 32-year-old Ulster player.

-"Half of my family live in Scotland and my Dad's a proud Scotsman."
+"Half of my family live in Scotland and my dad's a proud Scotsman."

 Cooney won the last of his 11 international caps as a replacement against England in the Six Nations and does not appear in the frame for a return under coach Andy Farrell.